 Eosinophils circulate in the bloodstream.
 However, they are less active against bacteria than are neutrophils and macrophages.
 One of their main functions is to attach to and thus help immobilize and kill parasites.

 Eosinophils may help destroy cancer cells.
 They also produce substances involved in inflammation and allergic reactions Overview of Allergic Reactions Allergic reactions (hypersensitivity reactions) are inappropriate responses of the immune system to a normally harmless substance.
-Usually, allergies make people sneeze; the eyes water and itch... read more .
+Usually, allergies cause sneezing, watery and itchy eyes, a... read more .
 People with allergies, parasitic infections, or asthma often have more eosinophils in the bloodstream than people without these disorders.

 Basophils do not ingest foreign cells.
 They contain granules filled with histamine, a substance involved in allergic reactions.
 When basophils encounter allergens (antigens that cause allergic reactions), they release histamine.
-Histamine increases blood flow to damaged tissues, resulting in swelling and inflammation Molecules The immune system is designed to defend the body against foreign or dangerous invaders.
-Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more .
+Histamine increases blood flow to damaged tissues, resulting in swelling and inflammation Molecules .

 Basophils also produce substances that attract neutrophils and eosinophils to a trouble spot.